-In the face of the devastating historic storms striking several U.S. states and Caribbean islands, and catastrophic earthquake damage in Mexico, the Diabetes Community is stepping up to make a difference for those hit hard.
+In the face of the devastating historic storms, catastrophic earthquakes and wildfires, mudslides and all the ripple effects from these natural disasters, the Diabetes Community is known to step up to make a difference for those hit hard.

 Throughout social media, hundreds of posts are appearing with both pleas for help, and offers to assist, from all over the country and world.
 From grassroots efforts by individuals trying to help their neighbors, to large-scale programs being coordinated by bigger diabetes organizations and companies, the stories of relief efforts are remarkable.

 Just one story of community support arose from the hurricanes and tropical storm surges that materialized in 2017.

 Texas D-Mom Haley Strahan, whose type 1 daughter had extra insulin and supplies on hand, immediately wanted to help when things started getting ugly for Houston.
 They live in a southeast area near Louisiana that wasn’t hit hard in those first days of the storm, so her family wanted to do what they could, while they could.

 Haley’s younger brother loaded his boat with a cooler full of insulin and headed to Houston.
 He didn’t have a specific plan, but just wanted to reach anyone in the D-Community who might be stranded and in need of emergency insulin.